Imprint / Mission Statement

 The jurist and political emigrant Fritz Bauer (1903-1968), survivor of the Nazi regime, brought Auschwitz, the crimes of Nazi medicine and Nazi injustice trial.
-The search for the law shaped Fritz Bauer’s life.
 He stood up for the humanity of the legal system and said:

 “Resistance is criticism and opposition in speech and writing, resistance was and is the strike.
 The plebeians went on strike, Ghandi created a movement of civil disobedience, and the blacks of the southern states of the USA follow Ghandi and his successor Martin Luther King.
 Emigration from the land of a tyranny is resistance.
 It has always been sacrificial disobedience.
 Resistance is the refusal to obey an unjust order or law, is the help given to the victims of an evil state.”

-We share Fritz Bauer’s critical attitude towards power politics and ideologies, his struggle for more social and more just circumstances of life for all people regardless of their background, religion, skin color or nationality.
+We share Fritz Bauer’s commitment against power politics, authoritarianism and religious fanaticism, as well as his commitment to socially more just living conditions for all people regardless of their origin, religion, skin color or nationality.

 The Fritz Bauer Blog is politically independent, represents standpoints and understands resistance as the struggle for human rights.
 In the search for justice, we limit ourselves neither to the past nor to the present.
 We understand democracy as the need for people to defend themselves when they are wronged and to provide emergency care when human dignity is violated, be it their own or that of others.